Higher State of Consciousness

 "Higher State of Consciousness" is a song by American electronic dance music DJ and producer Josh Wink.
 It was both written and produced by Wink and first released in March 1995 by Strictly Rhythm, and then included on his debut album, Left Above the Clouds (1996).
 The song peaked at number eight on the UK Singles Chart and was a top-10 hit also in Ireland and Spain.
-In 2022, Rolling Stone ranked the track number 128 in their list of the "200 Greatest Dance Songs of All Time".
+In 2022, Rolling Stone magazine ranked the track number 128 in their list of the "200 Greatest Dance Songs of All Time".